AvetisG/LRUCache.NET/README.md

 If you would like to use a data structure similar to LRU cache that is thread-safe for the time being then please look into [MemoryCache Class](https://msdn.microsoft.com/en-us/library/system.runtime.caching.memorycache%28v=vs.110%29.aspx).

-You can [read here](http://stackoverflow.com/questions/9653696/default-memory-cache-with-lru-policy) about how to make the MemoryCache behave like an LRUCache.
+You can [check it out here](http://stackoverflow.com/questions/9653696/default-memory-cache-with-lru-policy) about how to make the MemoryCache behave like an LRUCache.

 Below is a snippet for a simple usage case: